openshift/training/docs/02-install.md

 The extent of that customization is covered in the [customized installation documentation](https://docs.openshift.com/container-platform/4.0/installing/installing_aws/installing-aws-customizations.html).

-## NOTE
-When providing an `install-config.yaml` to the installer, the YAML file is actually consumed (deleted) during the installation process.
-The installation options chosen ultimately end up represented in the state of the cluster in the JSON and Terraform state files.
-If you have any desire to retain the original `install-config.yaml` file, be sure to make a copy.

 # Problems?
 If at any point you run into issues while exploring OpenShift 4, see the [troubleshooting](99-troubleshooting.md) section.